maxGraph/maxGraph/README.md

 - then, from the `packages/core` folder: `npm pack`

 The `packages/core` folder or the generated `packages/core/maxgraph-core-***.tgz` file are now ready for use in an external project, using [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) or `npm install`.

+Examples of use can be found in this [repository].(https://github.com/tbouffard/maxgraph-integration-examples).